 What do most of them have in common?
 What are their concerns and desires?

-I always like to say that when you get the diagnosis, everything collapses on you a bit.
-You're in a lipedema bubble, as I affectionately call it.
-Often you can't even see that good things are still to come.
-At first you think that's it.
+I always like to say that when you get the diagnosis, everything comes crashing down on you.
+You're in a "lipoedema bubble", as I affectionately call it.
+You often don't even realize that good things are yet to come.
+At first you think that's it now.
 But that's not the case.
 You can do so much for yourself!
-This has already been proven by many great women who have done a lot for their bodies and themselves.
-I don't just mean sports and nutrition.
-But also to strengthen the mindset, to do a lot for self-love.
-That makes a huge difference.
-Wearing compression regularly and working on yourself holistically.

 On your Instagram account @lipoedem_schwestern, you and your two sisters talk about your journey with the disease.
 How did you come up with this idea and what do you want to achieve with it?

-Madeleine: Our Instagram account came on a whim after we decided to start our journey as a threesome and have our surgeries done.
+Madeleine: Our Instagram account came about on a whim after we decided to start our journey as a threesome and have our surgeries done.

 We wanted to use the account to describe the entire journey and, above all, to help others so they can read about what was done step by step or how we got the diagnosis.